-The People's Zine Library (TPZL) is a free tiny online library circulating over a hundred zines by BIPOC (black, indigenous, and people of color) on topics such as: being afro-latinx and centroamericanx, on Black feminism, living with disability, parenthood, self-healing and self-care.
+The People's Zine Library (TPZL) is a free tiny online library circulating over a hundred zines BY & FOR BIPOC (black, indigenous, and people of color) on topics such as: being afro-latinx and centroamericanx, on Black feminism, living with disability, afro/indigenous witch shit, parenthood, self-healing and self-care.
 TPZL zines are the personal collections of the founders Se'mana Thompson and Kathryn Johnston.

 HOW IT WORKS:

 TPZL is using the free Integrated Library System Librarika to manage the library.
 Patrons can sign up for membership to check-out a maximum of three zines for up to two weeks (subject to change, extensions are allowed).
 TPZL takes care of packaging and postage for check-out/in of zines so patrons don't have to worry about anything.
 We want TPLZ to be accessible to everyone!

 Donate zines.
 Fill out this form to donate zines to the library.
 Donate time.In the future we will have volunteer opportunities that may include seeking out donations of zines and entering zine information into Librarika.